sheygildas/Continuous_Delivery_with_Jenkins-plus_Ansible/README.md

 SAVE CHANGES
    ```

-- Create a new view and called it vprofile-continous-delivery click pipeline view then  ok
+- Create a new view and called it vprofile-continuous-delivery click pipeline view then  ok

 - On edit view enter the following details